QUESTION: How do you know when carrots are ready to harvest? When should I harvest them? What about the carrot greens? -Ginny S.

 ANSWER: Carrots are typically ready to harvest 40 to 55 days after sowing seed.
 If harvesting the greens, they are ready to harvest when they reach four to six inches in height.
 If you are only harvesting the leaves, cut them from the plant when they reach the appropriate size, taking care to leave 1 inch or so of leaves above the crown of the plant.
 As long as the crown is not harmed during the harvesting and enough of the leaves are left behind, more leaves will grow in their place.

-As you can pull carrots at several different stages of growth, when to harvest carrots depends on whether you prefer larger, more robust bulbs, or tender, sweeter young roots.
+As you can pull your carrot plants at several different stages of growth, when to harvest homegrown carrots depends on whether you prefer larger, more robust bulbs, or tender, sweeter young roots.
 There are different methods for harvesting carrots.
 Some are pulled and bunched together with stems and leaves intact and are best taken when the bulbs are approximately two inches in diameter.
 Those that are topped, or have had the greens removed, should be harvested when the bulbs are three inches in diameter.

 Carrots are harvested in the spring and fall.
-Fall carrots should be harvested before heavy freezes but generally have a sweeter flavor when exposed to mild frosts.
-If your carrot harvests are not pulled before heavy freezes, the roots may crack or rot in the soil.
-As carrots keep well in cold storage, it is recommended that you pull the entire crop by late fall.
+Fall carrots should be harvested before the ground freezes but generally have a sweeter flavor when exposed to light frosts.
+If your carrot crop is not harvested before the cold weather, the roots may crack or rot in the soil.
+As carrots have a long shelf life in cold storage, it is recommended that you pull the entire crop by late fall.
 In temperate zones, carrot harvests can be stored in the ground longer by piling mulch around the plants to protect the roots from freezing.
+No wonder carrots are such popular vegetables for the home garden.